 Symbolism, Imagery, Allegory

-There are a few other swords in the story here and there, but these four are the most important ones: Hrothgar's gift, Hrunting, the sword with the engraved hilt, and Naegling.
+There are a few other swords in the story here and there, but these four are the most important ones—to recap: Hrothgar's gift, Hrunting, the sword with the engraved hilt, and Naegling.

 That leaves us with two questions: why are there so many different swords in the epic, and why do they so often fail to harm the enemy?
-And no, we don't think the answer is just that swords are phallic symbols.
+(And nope, we really don't think the answer is just that swords are phallic symbols.)
 Well, there are many different swords in the epic for a pretty obvious reason—in a warrior culture, weapons are going to be pretty important, and there are a lot of them around.
 There are also different weapons for different purposes, and sometimes one sword can succeed where another fails, depending its quality and its history.
+Makes sense, right?